AstroMichele/Astrostatistics-2024/README.md

 # Astrostatistics-2024
-Repository with the codes of the Astrostatistics course.
+Repository with the exercises/codes for the Astrostatistics master's course.